AshSantiago/AshSantiago.github.io/about.md

     I became invested in using long-term monitoring data to develop conservation strategies for declining populations, which led me to pursue graduate work in the Heath Lab at Boise State University.
 Since 2021 I have been studying the local Golden Eagle population in southwestern Idaho.
-    This project that combines a fascinating study system, dramatic landscapes, a wonderful research community, and real opportunities to inform conservation management.
+    This project combines a fascinating study system, dramatic landscapes, a wonderful research community, and real opportunities to inform conservation management.

   </p>